Looking for peace of mind? Book your FREE 30 minute consultation today

 The salon is built to meet hygiene and safety standards as set by the Pet Federation Industry and other Acts of parliament relating to operating a safe grooming salon.

-Did you know that all grooming salons needs to comply with the following legislation: Animal Welfare Act 2006 (updated 2010), Veterinary Surgeons Act 1966, Animal Boarding Establishment Act 1963, Dangerous dogs act, Protection of Animals Act, Animals Act 1971, Breeding And Sale Of Dogs Act 1999, Zoonosis Order 1989, Veterinary Medications Regulation 2009, Health and Safety and Work Act 1974, Management of Health and Safety at Work Regulations 1999, Personal Protection and Work Regulations (PPE), The Regulatory Reform (Fire Safety) 2005 Act, COSHH (Control of Substances Hazardous to Health Regs (2002), Electricity at Work Regulations (1989), First Aid at Work Regulations (1991), RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences) regs 2013, Employment Legislation.
+In addition, did you know that all grooming salons needs to comply with the following legislation: Animal Welfare Act 2006 (updated 2010), Veterinary Surgeons Act 1966, Animal Boarding Establishment Act 1963, Dangerous dogs act, Protection of Animals Act, Animals Act 1971, Breeding And Sale Of Dogs Act 1999, Zoonosis Order 1989, Veterinary Medications Regulation 2009, Health and Safety and Work Act 1974, Management of Health and Safety at Work Regulations 1999, Personal Protection and Work Regulations (PPE), The Regulatory Reform (Fire Safety) 2005 Act, COSHH (Control of Substances Hazardous to Health Regs (2002), Electricity at Work Regulations (1989), First Aid at Work Regulations (1991), RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences) regs 2013, Employment Legislation.

 SootyPaws salon follows the strict guidelines set out in all of the above acts.